margaretmf/margaretmf.github.io/creativewriting.md

 Ode to a spider web next to sticky sprinkles of green grass on the windoe

 Insects, caterpillar crawling on the ground, a new friend

+The ant knows what he's doing
+He's enjoying a good lunch
+He's curious about the leaves
+The dirt is his home

+Creepy crawlers, critters, crickets
+They know what they're doing
+We have a friend in them

+The ants are busy with what they know they need to do to live

 <br>